 Take a leisurely walk or drive through this Central Austin neighborhood and view its historic homes.
 You will likely see many residents working in their yards, walking pets or riding bikes.
 Duval Road runs through the neighborhood and is home to the vegetarian restaurant Mother's Café and the popular

 As the "Live Music Capital of the World," Austin hosts a variety of live music every night of the week.
-The multi-faceted arts scene, offering traditional artwork alongside the avant-garde, is growing as rapidly as the city itself.
+The multi-faceted arts scene offers traditional artwork alongside the avant-garde, and is growing as rapidly as the city itself.
 Filmmakers have taken an interest in Austin, realizing the town has more to offer than an attractive setting.
 The city is overflowing with creative and talented people ready to share and entertain.

 Visit Stubb's, Red Eyed Fly, Antone's or Emo's to catch top local acts and independent touring musicians.
 For larger touring shows, check out La Zona Rosa, Austin Music Hall or the Stubb's amphitheater.
 Stop by Hole in the Wall for live music seven nights a week, or the Flamingo Cantina to sample a variety of bands.
 Live music in Austin is not limited to the club scene though; frequently musicians are found performing in record stores, coffee shops and art galleries.